Vaccine Info

 NanoVax is an adjuvant platform to develop a vaccine candidate to protect against the two viruses that can cause genital herpes.

 RVx201 is a live-attenuated HSV-2 vaccine candidate conducting an observational clinical study, RVx-001-PSS, in England.
-It is designed to have a specific degree of attenuation through mutations engineered explicitly in the ICP0 protein.
+It is designed to achieve a specific degree of attenuation through mutations engineered into the ICP0 protein.

 Shanghai BD Gene is conducting a phase 1/2 clinical study in humans.
 It is the only gene-editing technology for Cas9 mRNA delivery by lentivirus.